 Try it yourself when you need something sweet and chocolate, and you don’t want to be too naughty on the waistline.

-1. Orange-Chocolate: Use a microplane grater to remove the orange rind from a tangerine or orange (try a Cara Cara orange, or Morro blood orange, in season now).
+1. Orange-Chocolate: Use a microplane grater to remove the orange rind from a tangerine or orange (try a Cara Cara orange, or Morro blood orange if they are in season).
 Stir rind into the pudding along with the coconut milk and proceed as directed.
 Garnish top of each pudding with an orange slice or two.

-2. Use the pudding as a dip for fruit: Slice a firm Korean Pear into thin slices (no need to peel), and dip the pear slices into a small bowl of room-temperature pudding.
+2. Use the pudding as a dip for fruit: Slice a firm pear, Korean Pear or apple into thin slices (no need to peel), and dip the pear slices into a small bowl of room-temperature pudding.
 YUM!

 3. Use the pudding as fudge sauce: OK, this might take The Biggest Loser pudding into The Smallest Loser territory, but you know what’s seriously good?
 Place a small amount of high-quality vanilla bean ice cream (think Talenti or Haagen Daz) in a bowl, and sling a couple of dollops of this pudding on top.
 It’s best if the pudding is slightly warm or room temperature when you do it.
 The warm pudding will slightly melt the ice cream.
 Close your eyes and enjoy.
 Keep your ice cream portion very small and enjoy every bite.